-On the other hand, though, queer communities have highly embraced other Disney characters despite being confirmed to be part of the LGBTQ community, Raya has felt like the closest step to representing a gay character within a Disney movie.
+On the other hand, though queer communities have highly embraced other Disney characters despite being confirmed to be part of the LGBTQ community, Raya has felt like the closest step to representing a gay character within a Disney movie.

-Many feel that Princess Namaari, who is obviously well-muscled and has a stunning asymmetrical haircut, was drawn by Disney purposely to represent the LGBTQ community, though this has not been confirmed.
+Many feel that Princess Namaari, who is well-muscled and has a stunning asymmetrical haircut, was drawn by Disney purposely to represent the LGBTQ community, though this has not been confirmed.
 “I’m obsessed with Namaari,” Tran told Vanity Fair, “And I’m obsessed with Gemma Chan.
-So I’m really excited you brought this up.”
+So I’m excited you brought this up.”

-Additionally, Tran did want to note that even though she interpreted this Raya and Namaari encounter and their relationship as gay, does not mean that was Disney’s intention when the company wrote the line.
+Additionally, Tran did want to note that even though she interpreted this Raya and Namaari encounter and their relationship as gay, it does not mean that was Disney’s intention when the company wrote the line.

-“I think if you’re a person watching this movie and you see representation in a way that feels really real and authentic to you, then it is real and authentic,” Tran said in her Vanity Fair interview.
+“I think if you’re a person watching this movie and you see representation in a way that feels real and authentic to you, then it is real and authentic,” Tran said in her Vanity Fair interview.
 “I think it might get me in trouble for saying that, but whatever.”

 As for Pixar, Onward did feature the company’s first openly LGBTQ character, which many felt was a step in the right direction.